ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_thermodyn_diagnostics.rst

    *Optional settings for variables*

-   * eb (y or n): this flag is set to 'y' for computation of TOA, atmospheric and surface energy budgets and meridional energy transports.
-		  In the current version, such computations are compulsory for the succesful completion of the program
-   * wat (y or n): if set to 'y', this flag allows for computation of the water mass and latent energy budgets and transports
+   * wat: if set to 'true', computations are performed of the water mass and latent energy budgets and transports
-   * lsm (y or n): if set to 'y', this flag allows for computation of the energy budgets, meridional energy transports, water mass and latent energy budgets and transports separately over land and oceans
+   * lsm: if set to true, the computations of the energy budgets, meridional energy transports, water mass and latent energy budgets and transports are performed separately over land and oceans
-   * lec (y or n): if set to 'y', this flag allows for computation of the LEC
+   * lec:: if set to 'true', computation of the LEC are performed
-   * entr (y or n): if set to 'y', this flag allows for computation of the material entropy production
+   * entr: if set to 'true', computations of the material entropy production are performed
-   * met (1, 2 or 3): this flas specifies if the computation of the material entropy production must be performed with the indirect method
-		      (1), the direct method (2), or both methods.
+   * met (1, 2 or 3): the computation of the material entropy production must be performed with the indirect method (1), the direct method (2), or both methods.
 If 2 or 3 options are chosen, the intensity of the LEC is needed for the entropy production related to the kinetic energy dissipation.
                       If lec is set to 'n', a default value is provided.

    These options apply to all models provided for the multi-model ensemble computations